Comprehensive School Counseling Plan

 Programming

-Annual K-12 Calendar
+K-12 Month-by-Month Counseling Calendar

-K-12 Student Standards Delivery Plan
+Student Standards Delivery Plans

-student access.
 Access the Student Standards Delivery Plan.

 Postsecondary and Career Exploration

-The Pennsylvania Department of Education (PDE) requires that “…all students have access to career exploration and preparation activities that are standards-aligned and evidence- based, including the development of career plans and portfolios that help students identify pathways and opportunities for
+The Pennsylvania Department of Education (PDE) requires that “…all students have access to career exploration and preparation activities that are standards-aligned and evidence- based, including the development of career plans and portfolios that help students identify pathways and opportunities for postsecondary success.”

 The Pennsylvania Department of Education (PDE) requires that “…all students have access to career exploration and preparation activities that are standards-aligned and evidence-based, including the development of career plans and portfolios that help students identify pathways and opportunities for postsecondary success.”
 To monitor compliance, PDE includes a measure of students’ career exploration, preparation, and readiness in Pennsylvania’s state and federal accountability systems (Future Ready PA Index and Every Student Succeeds Act).